-23 The United Kingdom, to ensure that Overseas Territories can implement the sanctions agreed in the UN and the EU makes an implementing Order in Council, under the United Nations Act 1946, which is extended to the OTs (Sanctions Orders).
+16 The United Kingdom, to ensure that Overseas Territories can implement the sanctions agreed in the UN makes an implementing Order in Council, under the United Nations Act 1946, which is extended to the OTs (Sanctions Orders).

-PART I- Particu llars of Sanction Regime Name of regime under w application is made: (Erit Mali, etc. rea, Name of the Designated Person Are you requesting an exfreeze?
-If yes complete Part III ar YES NO emption from a trade ban?
-III and proceed to Part IV YES NO □ PART II - A pplicant Information Full Name (if Individual): First M.I.
-Gender : Company Name: (if company) Date of Application: : Nature of Business: Contact Name: Address: Street Address 5 Apartment t/Unit # City Island o or Province P.O.
-Box 0 or Postal Code Phone: Other contact information 1: Are you/is your company controlled by a designate , subject to an asset freeze) or owned or YES NO If so please provide detail ils of the Licence Sought
+PART I- Particulars of Sanction Regime

+Name of regime under which the application is made: (Eritrea, Mali, etc. Name of the Designated Person Are you requesting an exemption from an asset freeze?
+If yes complete Part III and skip Part IV YES NO □ Are you requesting an exemption from a trade ban?
+If yes, you may skip Part III and proceed to Part IV YES NO

+PART II - Applicant Information

+Full Name (i Individual) : t Last First М.І.
+Gender :

+Company Name: (if company) Date of Application:

+Nature of Bu isiness:

+Contact Nar ne:

+Address:

+Street Address Apartment/Un Unit #

+City Island or Province P.O.
+Box or Postal Code

+Phone: Email

+Other contact ct information:

+our company a designated perso / a designated person? on (that is, subject to an asset fre eze) or ov wned or YES NO □

+If so please provide details:

+PART III - Details of the Licence Sought